 Upon enrollment, the registration staff will assist you in completing a Family Worksheet to identify areas in which you would like information or assistance.
 You will also be provided with a list of community resources.
 The worksheet will be reviewed with you by a teacher.

-Within the first 60 days, you will also be invited to participate in a Family Partnership Agreement.
+If you are enrolled in a Head Start program, you will also be invited to participate in a Family Partnership Agreement process.
 This agreement will help you focus on a goal for you or your family.
 Staff will help you develop strategies to meet your goals.